yobo-16/lab-vue-c-basics/README.md

 ### Iteration 4 | Display a list of elements that are stored inside a component

-Remember how hard `for loops` seemed with vanilla JavaScript?
+Remember how hard `for loops` seemed with Vanilla JavaScript?
 Vue does a lot of the heavy lifting when we're using them, and can allow us to display a list of elements on the screen in a much easier way.

 In this exercise, you're going to practice how to use the `v-for` directive.
 The challenge has the following components: